ThemezerNX/LayoutKit/README.md

 ## **Features** 📝

 - Easy project environment management
-- Easily and visually edit files in Switch-Toolbox
+- Easily and visually edit files in Switch-Toolbox or SwitchLayoutEditor
 - Import and export layout json files using Switch Theme Injector
 - Wirelessly transfer menu files to the Switch over FTP
 - Automatically push files after changes were made